-However, I don't recommend planting the northern catalpa (Catalpa speciosa, which is shown in my photo; growing zones 4-8) in the landscape.
-The trees are regarded as rather messy specimens.
-In autumn, they drop not only large leaves (which are surprisingly unattractive at this time, since they turn black after a frost) but also large "beans" (seed pods).
+Catalpa trees have surprisingly gorgeous flowers when viewed close up.
+But don't plant them in the front yard: They are messy specimens.
+In autumn, they drop not only large leaves (which are very unattractive at this time, since they turn black after a frost) but also large, beans-like seed pods.

-The trees are massive (as much as...
-70 feet tall with a spread of up to 50 feet, although they more commonly reach a height of 40 feet with a width of 20 feet), so they have the potential to drop this refuse in great quantities.
-Having one in your landscaping could thus entail significant raking in fall.
+The trees are massive (as much as 70 feet tall with a spread of up to 50 feet, although they more commonly reach a height of 40 feet with a width of 20 feet), so they have the potential to drop their refuse in great quantities.
+Having one in your front yard could thus entail significant raking in the fall.
 Potentially adding to their messiness is the fact that the branches are weak, making them prone to damage from winds, heavy snowfalls, ice storms, etc.

-If you like the look of the tree but want to avoid the mess, try one of the smaller types:
+If you like the look of the tree in summer but want to avoid the mess, try one of the smaller types: